-What Work Items are visible on the Risksheet
+What Work Items are visible on the Risksheet and understanding levels

-The Last Level +1 (e.g. 3) columns are connected to a down-stream / child items (typically tasks).
+The Last Level +1 (e.g., 3) columns are connected to a downstream / child items (typically tasks).

 "levels": [